Certificate of Sponsorship (COS)

 Using sponsor notes for changes that aren’t allowed — when in doubt, withdraw and assign a new CoS.

-Managing Your Certificate of Sponsorship Allocation
+Managing Your COS Allocation

 Annual CoS Allocation System